About Urinary Stone Disease

-When urinary chemicals become out of balance, they can form a group of crystals called a stone that can block the urinary passage.
-These stones may produce a deep, dull ache in the groin or back, a sharp pain in the abdomen or ribs, or not much pain at all, depending on the kind and location.
-X-rays or sonograms are effective in identifying these stones.
+If your urinary chemicals get out of balance, they can form into a group of crystals known as a “stone.”
+This stone can grow such that it blocks your urinary passage.
+Urinary stones may cause a deep, dull ache in your groin or back; a sharp pain in your abdomen or ribs; or no pain at all.

 Treatment depends on size, position, and number of stones.
 Most stones will pass naturally from your body with regular fluid intake.
 Other stones are treated with medical therapy.
 When all other methods have failed, surgery may be necessary, and can include such methods as extracorporeal shock wave lithotripsy, percutaneous nephrolithotomy, and ureteroscopy.